Burgundy800020/gmail_events_frontend/README.md

-# Gmail Events Frontend
+# Gmail Events (Frontend)

 A modern, intuitive web interface for visualizing and managing events automatically extracted from your Gmail inbox.
-This project is the **frontend companion** to the [Gmail Events backend](https://github.com/Burgundy800020/gmail_events), which uses AI to scan your emails, extract event details, and make them available via a robust API.
+This project is the **frontend companion** to the [Gmail Events (backend)](https://github.com/Burgundy800020/gmail_events), which uses LLM's to scan your emails, extract event details, and make them available via a robust API.

 ---

-## 🚀 What is Gmail Events?
+## What is Gmail Events?

-**Gmail Events** is an intelligent automation tool that leverages AI to scan your Gmail inbox, extract structured event information (title, date, time, location, items to bring), and seamlessly present it in a user-friendly calendar view.
+**Gmail Events** is an intelligent automation tool that leverages LLM's to scan your Gmail inbox, extract structured event information (title, date, time, location, items to bring), and seamlessly present it in a user-friendly calendar view.
 Never miss an important meeting, appointment, or social event buried in your inbox again!

 This repository provides the **React-based frontend** for the system, allowing you to:
 - Instantly view your upcoming events in a weekly calendar.